anttikissa/ason/README.md

 # ASON

-two-line general description
-...
+ASON is a JSON replacement that

+- is designed to be read and written by humans (comments, trailing commas, both kinds of string literals, etc.)
+- supports all JavaScript types and values, including Date, RegExp, `undefined` and special floating point values such as `Infinity`.

 ## Why ASON?

 1. Designed for human consumption.

-ASON is designed to be read and written by humans.

 You can use comments: